TimHanewich/Misc-Articles/Insider-Trading-API/readme.md

 *(diagram showing insider trading process flow)*

+The diagram above depicts how Aletheia's servers perform the acquisition of data, processing of data, storing, and making it available through the REST API.

 Full documentation for Aletheia's Insider Trading endpoints can be found [on the documentation page](https://aletheiaapi.com/docs).

 I will be highlighting the primary features of Aletheia's [*Latest Transactions*](https://aletheiaapi.com/docs/#latest-transactions) endpoint, which is the service that provides on-demand insider trading data.